Fees and costs

 - the course you are studying.

-Information on any proposed changes to fees, including changes affecting the repayment of HELP loans, is available from the Department of Education and Training.
+Information on any proposed changes to fees, including changes affecting the repayment of HELP loans, is available from the Department of Education, Skills and Employment.

 Postgraduate fees (domestic)

 For most postgraduate courses by coursework, students are charged tuition fees.
 A small number of courses are offered as Commonwealth-supported places.